Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Abstract

 \section{Abstract}

-We explore the utility of harnessing auxiliary labels (e.g., facial expression) to impose geometric structure when training embedding models for one-shot learning (e.g., for face verification).
-We introduce novel geometric constraints on the embedding space learned by a deep model using either manually annotated or automatically detected auxiliary labels.
-We contrast their performances (AUC) on four different face datasets (CK+, VGGFace-2, Tufts Face, and PubFig).
-Due to the additional structure encoded in the embedding space, our methods provide a higher verification accuracy (99.7, 86.2, 99.4, and 79.3$\%$ with our proposed TL+PDP+FBV loss, versus 97.5, 72.6, 93.1, and 70.5\% using a standard Triplet Loss on the four datasets, respectively).
-Our method is implemented purely in terms of the loss function.
-It does not require any changes to the backbone of the embedding functions.
+For the task of face verification, we explore the utility of harnessing auxiliary facial emotion labels to impose explicit geometric constraints on the embedding space when training deep embedding models.
+We introduce several novel loss functions that, in conjunction with a standard Triplet Loss \cite{schroff2015facenet}, or ArcFace loss \cite{deng2019arcface}, provide geometric constraints on the embedding space; the labels for our loss functions can be provided using either manually annotated or automatically detected auxiliary emotion labels.
+Our method is implemented purely in terms of the loss function and does not require any changes to the neural network backbone of the embedding function.

-\section{Introduction}

-Deep embedding representations have become a standard approach for one-shot learning, including face verification, speaker verification, and other tasks.
-Embeddings are low-dimensional, continuous-valued representations that can be used to efficiently measure similarity between two inputs, even when they come from classes not seen during training.
-Previous research on improving deep embedding functions include modifying the loss function [\cite{hadsell2006dimensionality, schroff2015facenet,hermans2017defense,deng2019arcface}], explicit example selection such as hard negative and hard positive mining [\cite{wu2017sampling,simo2015discriminative}], creating large scale datasets [\cite{cao2018vggface2,guo2016ms,chung2018voxceleb2}], and optimizing the model architecture [\cite{cao2018pose,deng2019retinaface}].

-Our paper's focus within the deep embedding space is on \emph{harnessing auxiliary label information} that is orthogonal to the primary task.
-For example, for face verification, the primary task of the embedding function is to separate the examples by the face ID, and an auxiliary task might be to classify each image for its facial expression (Happy, Sad, etc.).
-Could training with this auxiliary label information result in a better-organized embedding space that boosts one-shot classification accuracy?
-To date, relatively few works have investigated this question.

-In this paper, we introduce different geometry-constraining loss functions to enforce conditions on the alignment of examples with the same auxiliary labels by explicitly using either manually annotated or automatically detected auxiliary information (such as emotions, pose, etc.) We further show that harnessing this information helps obtain better-regularized embedding spaces and helps improve the performance on the primary task of one-shot learning.
-To show the efficacy of our methods, we present results in the field of face-verification on four datasets.
-We train our models with triplet loss \cite{schroff2015facenet} as the base loss function and add our additional losses to it based on auxiliary labels.
+\section{INTRODUCTION}